 Your HSA funds are not a case of "use it or lose it."

-Any money you don't use at the end of the year rolls over to the next year.
-Your balance can keep growing!
+Any money you don't use by the end of the year rolls over so you can use in the future.

 You always have access to the money in your account.